Building Vecino Feliz's Tool-Sharing Concept Through Validated User Experience Design

 "Offer" as a category name, is unclear.

-Based on those insights, I reworked the information architecture to better align with user expectations.
+Based on those insights, I reworked the information architecture to better align with user expectations and mental model.

 With the information architecture in place, I moved on to mapping the user flow.

-In the initial version, I grouped My Bookings (Mis reservas) and My Tools (Mis herramientas) under a single section called My Booked & Shared (Mis intercambios).
+In the initial version, I grouped My Bookings (Mis reservas) and My Tools (Mis herramientas) under a single section called My Exchanges (Mis intercambios).

-However, usability testing revealed that this label caused confusion among participants.
+However, later usability testing revealed that this label confused participants.

-From there, I sketched low-fidelity wireframes and then moved on to digital wireframes in low resolution to be used for a usability test with 5 participants, combined with a survey measuring Effectiveness, Efficiency, and Satisfaction.
+From there, I sketched low-fidelity wireframes, then moved on to digital wireframes in low resolution to be used for a remote usability test with 5 participants and test 6 flows, including reserving and managing tools, confirming and canceling reservations, and setting availability.

 Unclear icons in bottom navigation.